 Prevention and Education.
 Merit is committed to preventing and eliminating sexual harassment of staff.
-To that end, this policy will be published on Merit’s Web site.
-Information regarding sexual harassment and this policy will be included in orientation materials for staff and made available in the Office of EEO Compliance Officer and other appropriate locations.
+To that end, this policy will be published on the Merit’s Web site.
+Information regarding sexual harassment and this policy will be included in orientation materials for staff and made available in the Office of the Equal Employment Opportunity (EEO) Officer and other appropriate locations.
 In addition, appropriate educational sessions will be conducted by Merit on an ongoing basis to (1) inform staff about identifying sexual harassment and the problems it causes, (2) train personnel in the administration of this policy.

 Confidential Counseling.
 Information about or assistance with sexual harassment issues may be obtained from a variety of Merit resources.
 Prior to or concurrent with lodging a sexual harassment complaint, individuals may find it helpful to consult with a counselor or otherwise seek assistance.
 The following offices provide advice and support to individuals who believe they are experiencing sexual harassment.
 All information shared with these offices will remain confidential to the extent permitted by law and Merit policy.
 Discussions with representatives of these offices will not be considered a report to Merit regarding the problematic behavior and will not, without additional action by the complainant, result in intervention or corrective action.